belguawhale/Discord-Werewolf/README.md

 ## Changelog

+3/21/2017 - Fixed a possible issue with abusing gunner mechanics; Fixed a serious issue with game ending on sunrise causing bot to error; Made the game loop its own function for debugging purposes; Fixed wolves stealing a lycan'd gunner's gun; Buffed !fjoin to allow ranges of fake players; All commands with lists of players are now sorted!

 3/20/2017 - Fixed !stats; Fixed a minor timing issue with !fnight and day cycle of run_game

 3/19/2017 - MASSIVE UPDATE!
 Slightly redid how gamemodes are stored and processed; Added !verifygamemode command to ensure gamemodes are valid; !role command can now return information on gamemodes other than default; Made a common function between !myrole and the initial role pms; Fixed !myrole; Re-did a small section on how commands are processed in preparation for more roles that share commands (e.g. oracle and seer would both use !see); Added gunner template; Added role guide and role table; Added injured mechanic to go with gunner; Fixed an annoying bug where traitor turn message would play after game was over; Rebalanced gamemodes to include gunner template